-In 1784 Samuel Greg managed his cotton mill at Quarry Bank, Styal.
-Now run by the National Trust, this site has a number of attractions including the most powerful working water wheel in Europe.
-Large numbers of visitors arrive every day, and overflow car parks were being used extensively, so an extension to the car park was added in 2017.
+In 1784 Samuel Greg was the original owner of the cotton mill at Quarry Bank, Styal.
+The mill is now run by the National Trust and features a number of attractions, including the most powerful working water wheel in Europe.
+Large numbers of visitors arrive every day and overflow car parks were being used extensively, so an extension to the car park was added in 2017.

-ABG redesigning each specific area saved the Contractor and Client significant amounts of stone import and removed the need for a site wide solution designed for a “worst case scenario”.
+ABG’s redesign of each specific area saved the Contractor and Client significant amounts of stone import and removed the need for a site wide solution designed for a “worst case scenario”.
 It also meant areas could be dealt with on an individual basis which minimised disruption to the construction programme.
-Abgrid geogrid and Trigrid geogrid enabled the achievement of the target CBR with 30% less sub-base, with Abweb geocell allowing a 50% reduction.
-This is particularly cost effective where an expensive permeable sub-base is needed to meet a site SuDS plan.
+Abgrid geogrid and Trigrid geogrid enabled the achievement of the target CBR with 30% less subbase, with Abweb geocell allowing a 50% reduction.
+This is particularly cost effective where an expensive permeable subbase is needed to meet a site SuDS plan.

 The ABG Service